Dog Ownership Could Lower The Risk Of Death, A New Study Reveals

 Mubanga said that they found that dog ownership was prominent as a protective factor in persons living alone, who are at greater risk of cardiovascular disease and death compared to those living in a multi-person household.
 She thought that probably a dog may stand in as an important family member in the single households.

 Mubanga also said that the results showed that single dog owners had a 33 percent reduction in risk of death and 11 percent reduction in risk of heart attack compared to single non-owners.
-She further said that another interesting finding was that owners to dogs from breed groups originally bred for hunting like retrievers, terriers and scent hounds were most protected and were linked with the reduction of risk of cardiovascular disease, according to BBC News.
+She further said that another interesting finding was that owners of dogs from breed groups originally bred for hunting like retrievers, terriers, and scent hounds were most protected and were linked with the reduction of risk of cardiovascular disease, according to BBC News.

 Dr. Mike Knapton of the British Heart Foundation said that dog ownership has many benefits and they may now be able to count better heart health as one of them.
-On the other hand, as many dog owners may agree, the main reason for owning a dog is the sheer joy.
+On the other hand, as many dog owners may agree, the main reason for owning a dog is the sheer joy they bring.
 He also advised keeping active to enhance your heart health whether you are a dog owner or not.

 [Featured Image by HASLOO/Thinkstock]